ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 hwclock --systohc
 ```

-Adjust name of computer: `nano /etc/hostname` and write there _"userhost - YOUR_USERNAME"_
+Adjust name of computer: `vim /etc/hostname` and write there _"userhost - YOUR_USERNAME"_

-Adjust hosts: `nano /ets/hosts` and write there -_"127.0.0.1 pavlik_giley.localdomain YOUR_USERNAME"-_
+Adjust hosts: `vim /ets/hosts` and write there -_"127.0.0.1 pavlik_giley.localdomain YOUR_USERNAME"-_
 DONT FORGET TO SAVE EVERYTHING

 Password for root: `passwd`